Martin Fenin: Club career

 Fenin started playing professional football for FK Teplice.
 In 2007, he won the Talent of the Year award at the Czech Footballer of the Year awards.
 Following his performance at the 2007 FIFA U-20 World Cup in Canada, many large clubs expressed interest in him.
 Juventus was one of the teams in the scramble to sign the Czech forward from his home club.
 The deal looked to be sealed but Fenin had a change of heart after claiming he would not be happy as Juventus would loan him out to Udinese Calcio or Genoa CFC for a season.
 He then swiftly agreed to a deal with Eintracht Frankfurt worth €3.5 million, where he got to a good start, scoring a hat-trick in his first match.
 In the last day of transfer window 31 August 2011, he moved to Energie Cottbus.

-FC Zbrojovka Brno

 Since the summer break in 2016, he has been in touch with the Czech First League team FC Zbrojovka Brno.
 He went through a three-month fitness programme.
 On 3 November 2016, he started his trial there, with the goal to incorporate into U-21 squad in the rest of the autumn and to gain a place in preparing with the first team in the winter break.